ravisraval/TellMeWhatToEat/README.md

   *  Frontend: React with a Redux architecture

 ###### Retrieving Restaurant Data
-The first technical challenge will be to retrieve data from existing databases, storing it on the front end during the user interaction, and selectively rendering that information.
+A key technical challenge was the retrieving of data from existing databases, storing it on the front end during user interaction, and selectively rendering that information.

-The external API we will be using to collect these data are:
-  *  Yelp Fusion API to retrieve restaurant database
-  *  FourSquare API to enhance restaurant information with individual menu items
+Chiefly, we utilize the FourSquare API to collect relevant restaurant information.

 ###### Filtering & Processing Restaurant Data

-  Upon User inputs location, which makes an API call to Yelp and FourSquare and loads a list of restaurants that deliver to that location.
+  * Users submit their location on the landing page.
+If they do not provide their location, the app checks their location from browser data.
+The app then makes an API call to FourSquare and loads a list of pertinent restaurants.
-  * The user will then input data that will filter results according, and return a list of meaningful restaurant/menu item choices
+  * The user then inputs data to filter these results, and the app returns a corresponding list of restaurants.

 ###### Sorting Data According to User Input
   *  Generating useful algorithms by which to sort user